MP Estate Planning UK

 The calculation of Inheritance Tax involves determining the estate’s total value, including:

 Once the total value is established, any debts, funeral expenses, and certain other deductions are subtracted to arrive at the net estate value.
-If this value exceeds the tax-free threshold, Inheritance Tax is applied at the prevailing inheritance tax rates.
+If this value exceeds the available nil rate band, Inheritance Tax is applied at 40% on the excess.

-For estates worth more than the threshold, the tax liability can be significant.
-However, there are ways to reduce this burden.
-For instance, donating 10% of the net estate to charity can lower the Inheritance Tax rate to 36%.
-Understanding these nuances is key to managing your estate’s tax liability effectively.
+For estates worth more than the threshold, the tax liability can be eye-watering.
+However, there are legitimate ways to reduce this burden.
+For instance, leaving at least 10% of the net estate to charity reduces the IHT rate to 36%.
+On a large estate, that 4% difference can save tens of thousands of pounds.

 The Basics of Inheritance Tax Thresholds